microsoft/OMS-Agent-for-Linux/tools/LogCollector/OMS_Linux_Agent_Log_Collector.md

 ```

 ## Log Collector Source File Manifest:
-- omslinux_agentlog.sh
-    A shell script to check pre-requisites are installed and call the python script to start collecting logs and command outputs
+- `omslinux_agentlog.sh`: A shell script to check pre-requisites are installed and call the python script to start collecting logs and command outputs
-- omslinux_agentlog.py
-    A python script to collect LOGS and COMMAND Line output for further troubleshooting
+- `omslinux_agentlog.py`: A python script to collect LOGS and COMMAND Line output for further troubleshooting

 ## Log Collector Output Files and Directories:
 - All logs are saved under `/tmp/omslogs/`